Mujadded/mujadded/README.md

   - Awarded Dean's List; Received Vice Chancellor Award for thesis project on "Handwritten Digit Recognition Using Convolutional Neural Networks", achieving a 98% accuracy rate.

 ## 💼 Work Experience
+- **Research Technician** - University Of Huddersfield _(2024 - Present)_
+  - Spearheading the development and integration of a customer support chatbot using the ChatGPT API, leveraging Large Language Models (LLMs) to enhance customer interaction and support efficiency.
+  - Implementing Retrieval-Augmented Generation (RAG) techniques to improve the chatbot’s ability to provide accurate and contextually relevant responses by integrating real-time data retrieval, resulting in a 25% increase in response accuracy.
+  - Collaborating closely with project engineers to gather and analyze a comprehensive list of frequently asked questions, ensuring the chatbot is well-equipped to handle 90% of customer inquiries.

-- **Computer Vision Engineer** - University Of Huddersfield _(2023 - Present)_
+- **Computer Vision Engineer** - University Of Huddersfield _(2023 - 2024)_
   - Spearheaded the development and implementation of a deep learning model for object recognition and tracking in rail engines, achieving a 13% improvement in accuracy, elevating model performance from 80% to 93%.
   - Engineered and maintained advanced software for image analysis and detection of pallet racking, enhancing image-based task efficiency by 5%, resulting in a rise from 92% to 97% efficiency.

 - **Principal Software Engineer** - Welltravel, United Kingdom (Remote, Part-time) _(2022 - 2023)_
   - Orchestrated the design and implementation of web applications built with Ruby on Rails, significantly improving application performance by 40% through optimization of Ruby on Rails codebase, PostgreSQL queries, and caching mechanisms, thereby reducing latency and increasing support for 3x more concurrent users.

 - **Chief Technology Officer** - Welltravel, Bangladesh _(2020 - 2022)_
   - Directed a comprehensive technology roadmap, leading planning and execution across 3 teams with 20 members each to align technology initiatives with business goals, contributing to the strategic advancement of the company's software solutions.
+  - Spearheaded the digital transformation initiatives, significantly enhancing operational efficiencies and empowering the team with agile methodologies and problem-solving techniques.

-- **Software Engineer** - [Welltravel] _(2017 - 2020)_
+- **Senior Software Engineer** - Welltravel, Bangladesh _(2017 - 2020)_
-  - Worked on various Ruby on Rails projects, contributing to both frontend and backend
-  - Participated in code reviews, ensuring adherence to best practices and coding standards
+  - Successfully onboarded and mentored 15 new engineers, enhancing team capabilities in Ruby on Rails development and agile project management, thereby improving project delivery timelines by 25%.
+  - Led the resolution of critical technological issues, elevating customer satisfaction and establishing a culture of continuous improvement and proactive problem-solving.

 ## 🧠 Skills
-- **Languages**: Ruby, Python, JavaScript, HTML, CSS
+- **Languages**: Ruby, Python, PHP, JavaScript, Java
 - **Frameworks**: Ruby on Rails, TensorFlow, Keras, PyTorch
 - **Tools**: Git, Docker, AWS, Heroku, PostgreSQL, MySQL
+- **Frontend Framework**: React
+- **Data Manipulation and Visualization**: Pandas, Matplotlib

 ## 🏆 Accomplishments
-- **Published Research Paper**:
+- **Published Research Papers**:
-    - _"Isolated Bangla handwritten character recognition with convolutional neural network"_ - DemonstratesmyexpertiseinleveragingCNNsforrecognising handwritten Bangla characters, contributing significantly to automated document processing and linguistic studies.
+  - _"Isolated Bangla Handwritten Character Recognition with Convolutional Neural Network"_ - Demonstrates my expertise in leveraging CNNs for recognizing handwritten Bangla characters, contributing significantly to automated document processing and linguistic studies.
 [IEEE Link](https://ieeexplore.ieee.org/document/8281823)
-    - **Boltvision: A Comparative Analysis of CNN, CCT, and ViT in Achieving High Accuracy for Missing Bolt Classification in Train Components"_ - Thispublicationpresentsagroundbreakingcomparativestudyhighlighting my development of a model that accurately identifies missing bolts in train components, a critical aspect of railway safety.
+  - _"Boltvision: A Comparative Analysis of CNN, CCT, and ViT in Achieving High Accuracy for Missing Bolt Classification in Train Components"_ - This publication presents a groundbreaking comparative study highlighting my development of a model that accurately identifies missing bolts in train components, a critical aspect of railway safety.
 [MDPI Link](https://www.mdpi.com/2075-1702/12/2/93)
+  - _"State-of-the-art Bangla Handwritten Character Recognition Using a Modified ResNet-34 Architecture"_ - In this work, I enhanced a ResNet-34 architecture to set a new standard for Bangla handwritten character recognition, showcasing my ability to improve upon existing deep-learning models for specific linguistic applications.
+  - _"Attention-Based Automated Pallet Racking Damage Detection"_ - This article introduces an attention-based mechanism for detecting damages in pallet racking systems, illustrating my innovative approach to ensuring warehouse safety through advanced image analysis techniques.
+  - _"YOLOV1 to YOLOV10: A Comprehensive Review of YOLO Variants and Their Application in the Agricultural Domain"_ - Provides an in-depth review of various YOLO models, their evolution, and their applications in agriculture.

 ## 🎯 Career Goals
 With my background in software engineering and my growing expertise in artificial intelligence, my goal is to establish a career in the UK, focusing on computer vision and CNN.
 I am excited to apply my skills and knowledge to contribute meaningfully to the field of AI and develop innovative solutions to real-world problems.

 ## 📫 Get in Touch
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mujadded) or [Twitter](https://twitter.com/mujadded).
 I'm always open to discussing new opportunities, collaborating on projects, or just chatting about AI and technology!

 ## 🏆 GitHub Trophies